colinwilson/lotusdocs.vercel.app/content/docs/deployment/platforms/gitlab-pages.md

 ## Overview

-With [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/), you can publish your Lotus Docs site directly from a repository in GitLab.
+With [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/), you can publish your Lotus Docs themed site directly from a repository in GitLab.

 - Use for any personal or business website.
 - Native support for Hugo.